-Notting Hill Academy welcomes disabled students and aims to provide appropriate support, where possible.
+Notting Hill Academy of Music welcomes disabled students and aims to provide appropriate support, where possible.
 Under the Equality Act 2010, the Academy is required not to discriminate against disabled students and to make 'reasonable adjustments' to ensure that disabled students are not placed at a 'substantial disadvantage'.
 Reasonable adjustments are changes to the environment or to how activities are undertaken which aim to ensure that a disabled person is not substantially disadvantaged as a result of disability.
 They might involve altering or making exceptions to policies or criteria, providing additional services or equipment, or making changes to the physical environment.

-Evidence of disability/medical condition/specific learning difficulty will be required in order to make individual adjustments.
-A Support and Equality Officer from one of our collaborative providers can offer advice about this evidence.
+Evidence of disability/physical or mental health condition/specific learning difficulty will be required for NHAM to make individual adjustments.
+A Support and Equality Officer from our collaborative partner (validating institution) can also offer advice about suitable evidence required to receive the correct level of support on offer.

 Decisions about whether an adjustments can reasonably be made will depend on individual circumstances and will be taken in the context of the resources of the Academy, the cost of the adjustment, the practicality of the changes and the potential benefit to other staff, students and visitors.
-Decisions about reasonable adjustments may be referred to the Academy's Teaching, Learning, Assessment, Quality Assurance and Enhancement Committee.
+Decisions about reasonable adjustments may be referred to the Academy's Education and Governance Committees.